top of page

 • Grows very quickly once established

-• Can outcompete other plants if left unchecked
+• Can out-compete other plants if left unchecked

 • Will eventually cover native plants or the entire ground preventing other plants growing